poseidon/matchbox/README.md

 Use the [examples](examples) to boot machines into CoreOS clusters of higher-order systems, like Kubernetes.
 Quickly setup a network of virtual hardware on your Linux box for testing with the [libvirt script](scripts/libvirt).

-* TLS-auth Kubernetes Cluster (1 master, 1 worker, 1 etcd)
+* TLS-auth Kubernetes cluster (1 master, 1 worker, 1 etcd)
-* Multi Node etcd Cluster
+* Multi Node etcd cluster
 * Install CoreOS to disk with followup Ignition stages